Liao-PRIC/LiLiaoLab/content/publication/2025-03-05/index.md

 ---
-title: "Multipartite genomes and the sRNome in response to temperature stress of an Arctic Pseudoalteromonas fuliginea BSW20308"
+title: "Dynamic and intricate regulation by the Csr sRNAs in the Arctic Pseudoalteromonas fuliginea"

 authors:
+- <strong>Duan, Zedong</strong>
-- Liao, L.
+- Liao, Li
-- Liu, C.
-- Zeng, Y.
+- Lai, Tingyi
-- Zhao, B.
+- Yang, Ruyi
-- Zhang, J.
+- Zhang, Jin
-- Chen, B.
+- Chen, Bo

 #author_notes:
 #- "Equal contribution"

-data: "2019-01-01T00:00:00Z"

-doi: "10.1111/1462-2920.14455"
+doi: "10.1038/s42003-025-07780-y"

-publishDate: "2025-04-20T01:45:57Z"
+publishDate: "2025-03-22T00:00:00Z"

 publication_types: ["Journal Article"]

-publication: "Environ Microbiol"
+publication: "Communications Biology"

-abstract: "Little is known about the survival and effect of rapid climate warming on Pseudoalteromonas in the Arctic, although it is abundant and important in this ecosystem.
-Here, we investigated a cold-adapted Pseudoalteromonas fuliginea BSW20308 from the Arctic Ocean, from the genome to its transcriptomic responses towards temperature changes.
-It contained two circular chromosomes, with the second chromosome probably evolved from an ancestral plasmid.
-The evolution of multipartite genomes may be advantageous for its survival under changing environments.
-RNA-seq analysis revealed the extensive involvement of sRNome in response to temperature stress for the first time, especially tmRNA and a novel Pf1 sRNA strongly induced under heat stress.
-The present study makes significant contributions towards the understanding of Pseudoalteromonas in two aspects: the genome structure and evolution of its two chromosomes, and the important discovery of the sRNome in response to temperature stress."
+abstract: "The Csr (Carbon Storage Regulator) system is pivotal in controlling various cellular functions in most bacteria, primarily through the CsrA protein and its antagonistic sRNAs.
+However, riboregulatory networks are less explored in non-model organisms, particularly those in extreme environments.
+In this study, we discovered two new sRNAs of the Csr system, Pf2 and Pf3, in the Arctic bacterium Pseudoalteromonas fuliginea BSW20308, along with the previously known Pf1.
+By studying the impact of these Pf sRNAs on CsrA targetomes and physiological processes, we found a significant influence on various cellular functions and a collective effect on the interaction dynamics between CsrA and RNAs.
+Furthermore, we identified additional sRNAs that can interact with CsrA and mRNAs.
+Overall, our results emphasize the growing influence of the Csr system on cellular physiology through intricate sRNA regulation of CsrA, revealing riboregulatory network complexity and significance in non-model organisms."

 featured: false